 Each Party has thirty (30) days following the receipt of the Notification of Finding to request an Appeal.
 Requests for Appeal, with reasons, should be emailed to the EBM’s Appeals designee.
 If this is not possible, the Party requesting an Appeal must speak directly with the Investigator who will forward the Appeal to the EBM’s Appeals designee.

 The EBM Appeals designee will grant Appeals only in cases where the procedural problems or new evidence are considered substantive enough to potentially affect the outcome.
 If the Appeal is granted the Director of Standards will (i) affirm the findings, or (ii) alter the findings only where there is clear error based on the stated Appeal grounds.
-The determination of the ISYVC is final and will be issued within thirty (30) days to the Party requesting the Appeal.
+The determination of the Sivananda Ashram Yoga Retreat Bahamas is final and will be issued within thirty (30) days to the Party requesting the Appeal.
 If the finding is altered, both parties will be notified of the final outcome.

-International Sivananda Yoga Vedanta Centre reserves the right to amend the Misconduct/Sexual Misconduct Policy and Procedures at any time by posting the revised version on its website.
+Sivananda Ashram Yoga Retreat Bahamas reserves the right to amend the Misconduct/Sexual Misconduct Policy and Procedures at any time by posting the revised version on its website.
 The most current version of the policy will apply upon receipt of a Grievance.